BG-S10267146/FED2024Asg2_P04_Team6/README.md

 [Youtube to Webp comverter](https://en4.onlinevideoconverter.pro/45uu/youtube-downloader-mp4) This website is an excellent website for converting our videos to webp, allowing our website to seem more realistic due to the videos previewing in the background

-ChatGPT
+ChatGPT/DeepSeek
-ChatGPT is a strong artificial intelligence tool to help debug and teach me how to use the api features, allowing me to implement my features and even explore new features that I thought I could not do
+ChatGPT/DeepSeek is a strong artificial intelligence tool to help debug and teach me how to use the api features, allowing me to implement my features and even explore new features that I thought I could not do

 # Assistive AI